HHS/simpler-grants-pdf-builder/README.md

 ## Workflow

 NOFOs are written by HHS’ Operating Divisions (OpDivs), and peer-edited by Bloom editing coaches, before proceeding through internal reviews.
-The writing and editing happens in specific Word documents that provide a starting point in terms of NOFO structure (‘content guides’).
-Content guides use tagged headings, lists, and tables, to structure the NOFO.
+The writing and editing happens using ‘content guides:’ template-like Word documents that provide a starting point for new NOFOs.
+Content guides use tagged headings, lists, and tables, and structure the flow of content for a NOFO.

 Once a NOFO is reviewed and approved, our anticipated workflow is:

 1. NOFO is approved to be published
 2. A Bloom coach exports the Word document as an HTML file
 3. The Bloom coach logs into the NOFO builder
-4. The Bloom coach uploads the HTML file to create a Markdown representation of the NOFO
+4. The Bloom coach uploads the HTML file to create an HTML representation of the NOFO
-   - optional: The Bloom coach can make edits to their uploaded NOFO
+   - optional: The Bloom coach can view and make edits to the uploaded NOFO
-5. The NOFO is rendered in HTML
-6. We use a PDF renderer to output the NOFO as a PDF, based on the HTML layout.
+5. We use a PDF renderer to output the NOFO as a PDF, based on the HTML layout.
-7. Done!
+6. Done!

 ## Getting started